google/autocxx/README.md

 This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.

+At present, many of the tests fail, and thus the test run fails overall.
+Individual tests can be run, and some pass.

 # Caveats

 This is not an officially supported Google product.